climatescope/climatescope.org/app/_en_insights/climate-policy.md

 Assuming a 3% annual increase in GDP, the country would need to limit emissions to 190MtCO2e to achieve its unconditional target and to 163MtCO2e to achieve its conditional target.
 This implies cutting 23MtCO2e to 50MtCO2e versus the emissions trend, respectively.

 Like the Latin America and Caribbean region as a whole, Chile could potentially achieve its unconditional target entirely by mitigating emissions from its electricity sector.
 We estimate that the country can achieve this goal by avoiding 23MtCO2e from coal, the equivalent of 70% of the power generated from the source in 2016 (23TWh).

 <b>Figure 14:</b> Chile’s emissions trend and targets

 ![Figure 14](/assets/images/content/insights/policy/CS2017_Climate_Figure14.jpg)

-*Source: International Energy Agency, UNFCCC, Climatescope.
+ <small>*Source: International Energy Agency, UNFCCC, Climatescope.
 Note: does not include emissions from LULUCF in accordance to Chile’s target.
-Targets assume a 3% annual increase in GDP.*
+Targets assume a 3% annual increase in GDP.*</small>

 Our three scenarios where the 23TWh would be generated from different shares of solar and wind capacity are in Table 3.
 Under Scenario 1 where the displaced fossil generation would be equally replaced by solar and wind, Chile would need to build 5GW of solar plants and 3GW of wind.
 This is five times the country’s solar capacity and three times the wind capacity as of December 2016.

 <b>Table 3:</b> Chile’s power sector emissions mitigation scenarios – unconditional target

 ![Table 3](/assets/images/content/insights/policy/CS2017_Table3.jpg)

-*Source: IRENA, UNFCCC, Bloomberg New Energy Finance.*
+<small>*Source: IRENA, UNFCCC, Bloomberg New Energy Finance.*</small>

 Assuming 2017 capex levels, we estimate that this would require a total of $13.4 billion.
 This is actually less than the total $15 billion invested in clean energy plants in Chile 2007-2016.
 And, as mentioned above, with PV wind costs declining this total may dramatically shrink to around $7 billion between by 2030.